Daisuke Ishiwatari

-Daisuke Ishiwatari (石渡 太輔, Ishiwatari Daisuke) is a Japanese video game developer, illustrator, musician, composer and voice actor.
+Daisuke Ishiwatari (石渡 太輔, Ishiwatari Daisuke) is a Japanese video game developer, illustrator, musician, composer, and voice actor.
 He is best known for creating the 2D fighting game series Guilty Gear.
 He designed the characters and storyline, and wrote the music.
-He also provides the in-game voice for the characters Sol Badguy and Order-Sol, as well as Freed Velez in Battle Fantasia.
+He also formerly provided the in-game voices for the characters Sol Badguy and Order-Sol, as well as Freed Velez in Battle Fantasia.

-Ishiwatari was born in Johannesburg, South Africa and raised in Japan.
+Ishiwatari was born in Johannesburg, South Africa, and raised in Japan.

 Ishiwatari worked with Arc System Works on the first Guilty Gear as soon as he left school.
-Recently, Ishiwatari, along with Yoshihiro Kusano, also wrote the music for BlazBlue, as well as painting the character selection portraits for the sequel, BlazBlue: Continuum Shift.
-As well as this, he has also composed for Hard Corps: Uprising.
+Ishiwatari, along with Yoshihiro Kusano, also wrote the music for BlazBlue, and painted the character selection portraits for the sequel, BlazBlue: Continuum Shift.

-Ishiwatari is also noted as being a composer in the metal and rock genres.
-His compositions, found in his signature series, Guilty Gear, feature intricate guitar work, as do his compositions found in BlazBlue.
-The albums Guilty Gear XX in LA and Guilty Gear XX in NY include vocals for selected songs, as do three albums in Japanese by the band Lapis Lazuli.
+Ishiwatari is also a metal and rock composer, with many of his games featuring his music.
+His compositions feature intricate guitar work.
+The albums Guilty Gear XX in LA and Guilty Gear XX in NY include his vocals, as do three albums in Japanese by the band Lapis Lazuli.
+He also composed for Hard Corps: Uprising.